 As you use Metorik's segmenting system more often, you'll start to understand it more and find ways to use it to your advantage.
 Here are some tricks that I've come up with after using it so much, and some that have been suggested by customers (that even I didn't know about or plan for and I built the system).

 Find customers that have purchased multiple specific products

 By default, when you use the customer Products Purchased filter, it will check if a customer has purchased any of the chosen products (New product #2 OR Book Bundle New):

 But what if you only wanted customers that have purchased both New product #2 AND Book Bundle New?
 Simply add another Products Purchased filter so there's one filter for each product:

 Do you have any segmenting tricks you'd like to share with other Metorik users?
-Let me know on the live chat and I'll get them added here.
+Let us know by message and we'll get them added here.